ThomasMertes/seed7/src/read_me.txt

                   characters.
 Instead Seed7 programs must always
                   use '/' as path delimiter.

+  OS_PATH_HAS_DRIVE_LETTERS: Defined when the absolute paths of
+                             the operating system use drive
+                             letters.

-  MAP_ABSOLUTE_PATH_TO_DRIVE_LETTERS: Defined when absolute
+  MAP_ABSOLUTE_PATH_TO_DRIVE_LETTERS: Defined in config.h, when
+                                      absolute paths (paths
-                                      paths (paths starting with
+                                      starting with '/') must
-                                      '/') should be mapped to
+                                      be mapped to operating
-                                      operating system paths
+                                      system paths with drive
+                                      letter.
+E.g.: "/c" is
+                                      mapped to the drive letter
+                                      "C:".

+  FORBID_DRIVE_LETTERS: Defined in config.h, when a Seed7 path
-                                      with drive letter.
+                        with drive letters must raise
+                        RANGE_ERROR.

+  EMULATE_ROOT_CWD: Defined in config.h, when the operating
+                    system uses drive letters and reading the directory "/" must return a list of available drives.

   ESCAPE_SHELL_COMMANDS: Depending on the shell/os the C
                          functions system() and popen() need